-Atrial fibrillation ablation may be used if medications or other interventions to control an irregular heart rhythm don't work.
-Rarely, it's the first choice of treatment for atrial fibrillation.
+Atrial fibrillation ablation may be used if medications or other treatments don't work.
+Sometimes it's the first treatment for certain patients.

 Why it's done

-In a normal heart rhythm, a tiny cluster of cells at the sinus node sends out an electrical signal.
-The signal then travels through the atria to the atrioventricular (AV) node and then passes into the ventricles, causing them to contract and pump out blood.
-In atrial fibrillation, electrical signals fire from multiple locations in the atria (typically pulmonary veins), causing them to beat chaotically.
-The atrioventricular (AV) node is unable to prevent all of these chaotic signals from entering the ventricles.
-Your ventricles respond to these extra, chaotic signals by beating faster than normal.
+In a typical heart rhythm, a tiny cluster of cells at the sinus node sends out an electrical signal (sinus node impulse).
+The signal follows a specific path through the upper chambers (atria) and into the lower chambers (ventricles), causing them to squeeze and pump out blood.
+In atrial fibrillation, electrical signals fire from many areas in the atria, causing the chambers to beat chaotically.
+Some or all of these chaotic signals enter the ventricles, causing a fast, irregular heartbeat.

-- Bleeding or infection at the surgical site or where your catheter was inserted
+- Bleeding or infection at the site where the catheters were inserted

-- Blood clots in the legs or lungs (venous thromboembolism)
+- Blood clots in your legs or lungs (venous thromboembolism)

 - Stroke or heart attack

 - Narrowing of the veins that carry blood between your lungs and heart (pulmonary vein stenosis)